-- the date the Group Contract or a plan is canceled; - the date you are no longer a member of the covered classes; - the date your covered class is no longer covered; - the last day of the period for which you made any required contributions; - the last day you are in active employment except as provided under the Once Your Coverage Begins, What Happens If You Are Temporarily Not Working Or If You Are Working Reduced Hours? section; or - the date you are no longer in active employment due to a disability that is not covered under the plan.
-The disabilities that are not covered are shown in the What Disabilities Are Not Covered Under Your Plan? section of the Short Term Disability Coverage Benefit Information pages.
+- the date the Group Contract or a plan is canceled; - the date you are no longer a member of the covered classes: - the date your covered class is no longer covered; - the last day you are in active employment except as provided under the Once Your Coverage Begins, What Happens If You Are Temporarily Not Working Or If You Are Working Reduced Hours? section; or - the date you are no longer in active employment due to a disability that is not covered under the plan.
+The disabilities that are not covered are shown in the What Disabilities Are Not Covered Under Your Plan? section of the Long Term Disability Coverage Benefit Information pages.